 Bruce Cazden, MD (Level II)

 Bruce Cazden has more than 25 years of occupational medicine experience in Northern Colorado.
 Dr. Cazden is Level II certified and licensed in both Colorado and California.
+He obtained his doctorate from the University of Southern California Medical School and holds a bachelor's degree in Biology from U.C.
+San Diego.
 He is fluent in Spanish and loves to travel with his wife.

 Catherine Drapeau, DO (Level II)

 Catherine Drapeau received her Doctor of Osteopathic Medicine in 1985 from the University of Osteopathic Medicine and Health Services, Des Moines, IA.
 She is board certified by the American College of Osteopathic Family Physicians.
 She practiced family medicine and urgent care for 25 years and has been practicing occupational medicine for the last five.
 She has two grown sons and enjoys hiking and kayaking.

 Bill graduated from the University of Colorado with honors as a Level I-accredited registered nurse practitioner.
 He has been a fixture in our Longmont clinic since 1997.
 He enjoys his relationships with employers and patients who appreciate his easy-going nature and professionalism.
 Bill lives in Lyons with his wife and two children on a farm with lots of horses, cats, and chickens.

 Lane Bunker, DC